LLMTaxo: Leveraging Large Language Models for Constructing Taxonomy of Factual Claims from Social Media: Related Work

 \section{Related Work}

 \paragraph{Taxonomy Construction.} Although taxonomy construction has been extensively studied, the definitions of specific problems vary.
 Generally, taxonomies are hierarchically structured classifications of concepts, terms, and entities that help users organize, retrieve, and navigate information~\cite{carrion2019taxonomy,yang2012constructing}.
-Generic taxonomy construction tasks typically involve short concept terms or entity names, often represented as hypernym-hyponym pairs~\cite{zhang2018taxogen, huang2020corel}.
+Generic taxonomy construction tasks typically involve short concept terms or entity names, which are often structured as hypernym-hyponym pairs~\cite{zhang2018taxogen, huang2020corel}.

 Constructing taxonomies from broader, less formatted content, such as social media posts, differs from traditional taxonomy construction.
 The inherent variability of such content makes it challenging to establish a precise taxonomy.
 Several studies have attempted to address this problem. \citet{durham2023unveiling} explored automatic taxonomy generation from disaster-related tweets using topic modeling techniques~\cite{blei2003latent, dumais2004latent}. \citet{najem2021semi} proposed semi-automatic ontology construction of tweets based on semantic feature extraction using WordNet and BabelNet~\cite{WordNet, navigli2010babelnet}.